Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

 Birmingham City Council is unable to provide travel assistance for those students who are 16 years and older and are remaining in Further Education, with the exception of those students who have special needs.

-Birmingham's Post 16 Transport Policy Statement is available from our Documents page.
+Birmingham's Post 16 Transport Policy Statement is available below.

 The Post 16 Transport Policy statements from all Local Authorities in England and Wales are available at the GOV.UK web site.